zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ## 2. Convert DDS to TEX in bulk without LtMAO
 > Before bulk converting, you should understand a few details about TEX and DDS files in league. ***As of the 25.5 patch***,
 > - Only champions who's name begin with A-J use TEX files for their textures and particles.
-This means AoE converting with a loop will incorrectly convert some of these files, ex. if a Caitlyn mod uses textures in a Qiyana folder.
+This means AoE converting with a loop will incorrectly convert some of these files, ex., if a Caitlyn mod uses textures in a Qiyana folder.
 This is less common, and a more specific command can be used to work around this.
 > - Most files found under `assets\shared` do not need to be TEX and should be left alone if they are.
 > - ***Every*** champion, even A-J, still uses DDS files for their QWER-P icons (found under `champ.wad\assets\characters\champ\hud\icons2d`).
 > - ***Every*** champion uses TEX for their loadscreen and ingame profile pictures, regardless of their name.